Healthcare Provider Version coming soon.

 Down syndrome can be diagnosed by physical features in most cases, and is confirmed by a karyotype usually done on a blood sample.
 Individuals who have Down syndrome have unique facial features and physical features, certain medical findings (such as heart defects, gastro-intestinal problems, etc.), and most have an intellectual disability.
 There is wide variability within individuals who have this condition.

 About one in every 700 babies is born with Down syndrome.
-Click here to read about physical features that may be associated with Down syndrome (most children with Down syndrome have only some of these features).
+Learn more about the physical characteristics and/or symptoms of DS (most children with Down syndrome have only some of these features).

 This information was last updated in December, 2015.